-Have a balanced and light Iftar: Since you are fasting for more than 12 hours, your metabolism is bound to slow down, meaning that your energy levels also decrease.
-When it is time for Iftar, try your best to eat as though you were not fasting, and this includes breaking your fast with a couple of dates to give your body the sugar it needs.
-Follow with two healthy appetizers like light soup and a salad.
-Then have one main instead of eating everything that is on offer.
-It is important to remember to give your body a break after each course instead of eating everything at once so as not to overwhelm your digestive system.
+Since you are fasting for more than 12 hours, your metabolism is bound to slow down, meaning that your energy levels also decrease.
+When it is time for Iftar, try your best to eat as if you were not fasting, and this includes breaking your fast with a couple of dates to give your body the sugar it needs.
+After that take two healthy appetizers like light soup and a salad.
+Then have one main course dish instead of eating everything that is on offer.
+It is important to give your body a break after each course and not eat everything at once.
+It will not overwhelm your digestive system.

 Most of us know that fried dishes taste the most ‘delicious’ but they are the most unhealthy.
-If you do not want to gain weight during Ramadan, choose dishes that have the least fat and if they do, make sure it is the healthy kind, like olive oil.
+If you do not want to gain weight during Ramadan, choose dishes that have the least fat.
+If any dish has fats, make sure it is the healthy kind, like olive oil.

 The dessert table might be calling out your name, but if you want to maintain or lose some weight, ignore its calls.
 This also goes for the sweet beverages and the sugar you add to your tea and coffee.
 Research has shown that desserts eaten during the non-fasting hours during Ramadan are the cause of weight gain.
-So have the strength to say no to the sweet dessert.
+So, have the strength to say no to the sweet dessert.

 This is the pre-dawn breakfast that you have before starting your fasting for the day.
-If you skip it, you will feel very hungry during your fast, and come Iftar, you will over eat and the kilos will just pile on up.
+If you skip it, you will feel very hungry during your fast, and at Iftar time, you will overeat and the kilos will just pile on up.

 For expert advice, you can consult with our doctors.
 You just need to fill in the form below and our staff member will get back to you to book your appointment.
 Dubai Cosmetic Surgery Clinic offers a free initial consultation to all the patients.
 Take care of your health and have a blessed Ramadan.